Results of the 2024 US New Graduate Pay and Generation Z Compensation Survey

 Co-op students

-While some organizations still have unpaid internships, our survey showed that 92.6% of businesses are paying their interns.
-Another 5.9% are paying their interns with money and course credits.
-A unique offering for many internship programs is summer housing assistance — 29.8% of survey respondents said they offered this to their interns.
+An internship is usually shorter, lasting from a week to a few months (often during the summer).
+Internships are less structured than co-ops and aim to offer the interns a broader view of a company or industry.
+While some organizations still have unpaid internships, our survey showed that 94.3% of businesses are paying their interns monetarily.
+Another 4.3% are paying their interns with money and course credits.
+A unique offering for many internship programs is summer housing assistance — 26.7% of survey respondents said they offered this to their interns.

 Take your new hire pay strategy further with data from Mercer

-If you are still using hiring strategies that worked for older generations, you might end up striking out with the up-and-coming Generation Z. Your organization must have the right policies to attract this new, young talent.
+If you are still using hiring strategies that worked for older generations, you might end up striking out as you try to hire Generation Z. Your organization must have the right value proposition and total rewards package to attract this new, young talent.

 This primarily starts with competitive new hire pay.
 To ensure your Generation Z pay is attractive, use the data available in Mercer’s latest US New Graduate and Generation Z Compensation Survey.

-To learn more about this and other surveys, call Mercer today at 866-605-1031.
-You can also connect with us online or email us at surveys@mercer.com.
+To learn more about this and other surveys, call Mercer today at 855-286-5302 or email us at surveys@mercer.com.